Subscribe to Holistic

 There are eight primary causes of neurotransmitter deficiency, imbalance and malfunction:

 Alcohol and drugs are a catch 22.
 Many people with neurotransmitter imbalances or deficiencies often turn to alcohol and drugs to counteract or soothe the symptoms they are having from an already existing imbalance or deficiency and although initially they provide some relief, they ultimately damage and deplete neurotransmitters even more.
 Anyone with neurotransmitter issues is at extremely high risk of addiction.
-On the other hand, the use of drugs and alcohol cause neurotransmitter depletion as they overstimulate them to the point that they stop producing them.
+On the other hand, the use of drugs and alcohol cause neurotransmitter depletion as they overstimulate them to the point that the brain stops producing them.

 3. Environmental toxins